Student Accommodation Advice

 Campus Accommodation may be your preference but you should also consider all of the alternative accommodation when starting your search.
 There are almost three times as many rooms available in the private complexes than in Campus Accommodation but the application windows, standard and price tend to be very different throughout.

-Campus Accommodation typically opens its application window in mid February and remains open for one month.
+Campus Accommodation opens its application window on 16th February and remains open for one month.
 Once the application window closes all applicants are included in a random selection lottery.
 All applicants, regardless of when they applied or any other criteria, have the same chance of being offered a room.

 If you are not selected you will be added to the waiting list for later draws.